tthorntone/AdNauseam-Wiki/FAQ.md

 No, we do not collect any information on users whatsoever.

 #### Does AdNauseam block ads or just hide them?
 Most adblockers (including uBlock, AdBlock-Plus, etc.) work via a combination of blocking and hiding strategies.
-Requests for some ads are blocked outright, while other Ads (text-only Ads,like those found on Google Search, are one common example) are first downloaded, then made invisible on the page.
+Requests for some ads are blocked outright, while other Ads (text-only Ads, like those found on Google Search, are one common example) are first downloaded, then made invisible on the page.
 This is also how AdNauseam works.
 We simply treat image-Ads above a minimum size as if they were text-only Ads.
 And just like other adblockers, AdNauseam _does_ block malware and non-visual trackers.

 #### Who can tell that I’m using AdNauseam?